nus-sys/pegasus/artifact_eval/README.md

 ```
 You need to use the right port number (1/-), port speed (25G), and FEC mode (none) based on the switch/cable configurations.

 Second, modify JSON files `$REPO/artifact_eval/pegasus.json` and `$REPO/artifact_eval/netcache.json` with the testbed cluster configuration.
-Specifically, `tab_l2_forward` contains the MAC address of *all* the machines in the testbed (both clients and servers), and which P4 switch ports they are connected to.
+Specifically, `controller_ip` and `controller_udp` (only in pegasus.json) are the address of the controller (on P4 switch). `tab_l2_forward` contains the MAC address of *all* the machines in the testbed (both clients and servers), and which P4 switch ports they are connected to.
 Add more entries if needed. `tab_node_forward` (only in pegasus.json) contains the MAC, IP, UDP port, and the connected P4 switch port of *only* the servers (don't add client machines here).
 These entries are numerically ordered (0, 1, 2, 3, ...), and they have to follow the same order as the `node` entries in `$REPO/artifact_eval/testbed.config`.
 Similarly, add more entries if needed.

 Third, start the Pegasus switch controller:
 ```